Computing Machinery and Intelligence: Learning machines

-Given this process he asks whether it would be more appropriate to program a child's mind instead of an adults mind and then subject the child mind to a period of education.
+Given this process he asks whether it would be more appropriate to program a child's mind instead of an adult’s mind and then subject the child mind to a period of education.
 He likens the child to a newly bought notebook and speculates that due to its simplicity it would be more easily programmed.
 The problem then is broken down into two parts, the programming of a child mind and its education process.
 He mentions that a child mind would not be expected as desired by the experimenter (programmer) at the first attempt.
 A learning process that involves a method of reward and punishment must be in place that will select desirable patterns in the mind.
 This whole process, Turing mentions, to a large extent is similar to that of evolution by natural selection where the similarities are: